 What is Theobroma cacao?

 Theobroma cacao can be translated as chocolate, food of the gods.
 This tree is native to the tropical regions of the Americas.
-The beans are the source of the cocoa used to make chocolate.
+The seeds (usually referred to as beans) are the source of the cocoa used to make chocolate.
 Over the past decade chocolate has had a blossoming reputation as being heart healthy.* This is because of the cocoa content in chocolate and is the tip of the cocoa health iceberg, so to speak.

 How does Theobroma cacao support cellular function?

-When we did a deeper dive into both cocoa, and its polyphenols (usually called cocoa flavanols), the fit for Eternus became stronger and stronger.
-We realized that having both cocoa extract and grape extract should positively influence multiple areas of cell function and mitochondrial performance.*
+When we did a deeper dive into both cocoa, and its flavanols, the fit for Eternus became stronger and stronger.
+We realized that having cocoa bean extract (and other food extracts rich in polyphenols such as French red grapes) should positively influence multiple areas of cell function and mitochondrial performance.*

-Having both cocoa extract and grape extract should positively influence multiple areas of cell function and mitochondrial performance.
+Having both cocoa extract and French red grape extract should positively influence multiple areas of cell function and mitochondrial performance.

 Once we decided to add cocoa extract the next step was coming up with a suitable source.
 Cocoa is in theory a rich source of polyphenols.
-But in practice, polyphenol content of cocoa products vary widely from one cocoa product to the next.
+But in practice, flavanol content of cocoa products vary widely from one cocoa product to the next.
 This occurs largely because of how cocoa is processed.
-The result is that some cocoa products can have very little polyphenol content.
+The result is that some cocoa products can have very low flavanol content; others can have much more.
+To further complicate sourcing, a number of cocoa flavanol patents have been granted.

 Cocoa is also a rich source of a bitter compound called theobromine.
 This compound is a weaker cousin to caffeine, influencing similar brain processes but not quite as strongly.
 About 10% of the caffeine we consume is converted into theobromine in the body, and both caffeine and theobromine are nootropic compounds, with potential to positively influence aspects of cognitive performance.*